Tutorial: Variable speed fan for Raspberry temperature controller

 The Raspberry Pi is now ready to generate a hardware PWM signal.

-Now we need software, which allows us to do two things:
+Now we need a programme, which allows us to:

 • Prove in an easy way that it does indeed work.

-• Find out the minimum duty cycles so that our particular fan (each one is different) does not stall.
+• Find out the minimum duty cycles so that our fan does not stall (each one is different).

-To do this I have created a very simple program that allows us to call it with three parameters in the command line of the Raspberry Pi:
+For this I have created a very simple script, in the Python programming language, hardware_pwm_generator.pywhich allows us to call it with three parameters on the Raspberry Pi command line:

 1. 0 to use the channel PWM0 at GPIO_18 PWM0 and PWM1 at GPIO_19 (or PWM0 on GPIO_12 PWM0 and PWM1 on GPIO_13, if you have chosen the alternative pins in the file /boot/config.txt.